Patient education: Diabetes mellitus type 1: Insulin treatment (Beyond the Basics)

 Travel — Managing blood sugar levels and insulin treatment while traveling can be difficult, especially when traveling across multiple time zones.
 In addition, activity levels and diet are often different while traveling, making careful blood sugar monitoring essential.
-Speak with your healthcare provider before traveling to develop a treatment plan.
-(See "Patient information: General travel advice (Beyond the Basics)", section on 'Traveling with medical conditions'.)
+Speak with your health care provider before traveling to develop a treatment plan.
+(See "Patient education: General travel advice (Beyond the Basics)", section on 'Traveling with medical conditions'.)

 WHERE TO GET MORE INFORMATION

 Your health care provider is the best source of information for questions and concerns related to your medical problem.